anasmangla/anasonix/README.md

 # Anasonix

 Anasonix is a website project built using modern web technologies.
-This repository currently contains images for Anasonix, including the project logo.
+The repository provides a simple landing page and the project logo.
+Add your own hero and service images as needed.
 The goal is to develop a full website using Tailwind CSS, Font Awesome icons, and other modern tools.

 ## Development Setup